 Age or weight-related problems

 FLUTD is most frequently found in middle-aged, overweight cats that live a sedentary indoor life and only use a litter tray.

 Once your vet has run a few tests to rule out other causes, they’re most likely to diagnose your cat’s condition as idiopathic cat cystitis.
-They may still do blood tests, just to make sure your cat doesn’t have any underlying problems (e.g. with their kidneys) and take a urine sample.
+They may still do blood tests, just to make sure your cat doesn’t have any underlying kidney problems or issues and take a urine sample.
 If further confirmation is needed, your vet may want to take x-rays and use an ultrasound to get a clearer picture of your cat’s bladder and urethra.

 FLUTD is often quite uncomfortable for your cat, and as pain can also cause the urethra to narrow further, pain relief is often prescribed.